brycewray/hugo-site-holder/content/_index.md

 [Go to firstpost](/firstpost/).

-Putting the Vercel version in standby again.
+Putting the CFP version in standby again.